FAMILY THERAPY FOR AUTISM

 What is ASD, Autism and Asperger Syndrome?

-Its manifestations vary, but our focus is on building resilience to help families of autistics and adult autistics who do desire and need services.
+The manifestations of autism varies among individuals, but our focus is on building resilience to help families of autistics and adult autistics who do desire and need services.
 We can help those newly diagnosed understand autism and manage their anxiety, stress and any disconnection that may seem like a defining part of living with autism.
 We do so from a perspective that promotes growth, stability and acceptance.
 We do not seek to change autistic identity.

 What does this all mean to families of autistics?
 It is important not to lose sight of the fact that neurodiversity is still something even professionals are trying to define in terms of origin and treatment.
 Behavioral interventions may not address the core challenges of a neurodevelopmental differences that exists throughout the lifespan.
 Autism doesn’t end at k-12.
 Part of our treatment approach is to shift a good deal of focus on the environment.
 Is it inclusive?
 Does it present specific barriers that strain our autonomic state and what we then conclude are “autistic” behaviors?
 Self-advocacy and self-determination are also key aspects of helping autistic individuals live quality lives pursuing their own ideas of success and meaning.